snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmethods.rst

 of each trust region, it is critical to use the best correction possible on the low-fidelity model in order to achieve rapid convergence rates to the optimum of the high-fidelity model :cite:p:`Eld04`.

+..
+   TODO:
+   %SBO can also be applied with multifidelity, or hierarchical, models,
+   %i.e., where one has available both a high-fidelity computational model
+   %and a low-fidelity computational model.
+This situation can occur when
+   %the low-fidelity model neglects some physical phenomena (e.g.,
+   %viscosity, heat transfer, etc.) that are included in the high-fidelity
+   %model, or when the low-fidelity model has a lower resolution
+   %computational mesh than the high-fidelity model.
+In many cases, the
+   %low-fidelity model can serve as a surrogate for the high-fidelity
+   %model during the optimization process.
+Thus, the low-fidelity model
+   %can be used in SBO in a manner similar to the use of surface fit models
+   %described in Section~\ref{adv_meth:sbm:sblm:surface}.
+A key difference
+   %in SBO with hierarchical surrogates is that a design of experiments
+   %using the high-fidelity model is not required; rather high-fidelity
+   %evaluations are only needed at the center of the current trust-region
+   %and the predicted optimum point in order to correct the low-fidelity
+   %model and verify improvement, respectively.
+Another difference is that
+   %one of the four types of correction described in
+   %Section~\ref{adv_meth:sbm:sblm:surface} is required for SBO with
+   %multifidelity models.

 A multifidelity test problem named ``dakota_sbo_hierarchical.in`` is available in ``dakota/share/dakota/test`` to demonstrate this